osmanbahtiyar/Boyer_Moore_Horspool_String_Search_Algorithm_in_C/README.md

 ## How the program works

-- The program scans given txt file, finds the given pattern in the text and replaces it with the given pattern.
+- The program scans the given txt file, finds the given pattern in the text, and replaces it with the given pattern.

 ## Screenshots